nktkas/hyperliquid/README.md

 ## Installation

 Use [jsr](https://jsr.io/@nktkas/hyperliquid) to install.
-Compatible with Deno, Node.js, Bun, and works with npm, Yarn, or pnpm.
+JSR makes it compatible with major JS runtimes and package managers.

 ## Usage